 This approach is designed to find the most obvious performance bottlenecks quickly and allow you to get back to coding.
-Fortunately it's is easy enough to run on your code periodically and find some pain points sooner rather than later.
-1
+Fortunately, it's easy enough to run on your code periodically and find some pain points sooner rather than later.

 The first step is to run the script/application with the built-in profiler and make sure to stress the slower or more interesting code sections:

 Next, exit the application and use this little script to see where most of the running time was spent:

 This script will output all the function calls your application performed and sort them by cumulative time.

 This profile output represents an idea of where the majority of the processing time was spent.
 This may or not be useful at this point, but it can yield a few clues.

 It's possible that steps one and two did not yield any useful performance increases.
 So, now is the time to drop down a level and narrow down on a single function to focus on.

 Take another look at the profiling output from step one.
 Find the function with the largest

 percall column.
 Now, profile each line in this function to see if there is something slow that can be easily refactored.